Nearsoft/jobs/readme.md

 * Familiarity with time series databases like InfluxDB, Prometheus, Graphite, etc.
 * Experience designing and deploying large scale distributed data processing systems
 * Experience with CI/CD tools preferably Chef Automate

+## Product Designer
+🚀

+### Role Definition

+* Helping UX team and clients to ensure the project is well defined and running smoothly.
+* Educating Key Stakeholders in the product development process.
+* Able to identify, solve and prevent problems to happen during the product development process.
+* Encourage innovation and technology best practices inside Nearsoft.
+* Elaborate client proposals and project estimates.
+* Continuously implement strategies to improve team and projects performance.
+* Test assumptions and measure success in projects and team strategies.
+* Provide user perspective to development teams to help them redefine their products.
+* Plan, design, test and measure UX projects.
+* Create user flows, wireframes and prototypes that accurately communicate product functionality.
+* Design high fidelity user interfaces that reflects ux findings and business objectives with feasible implementation for dev teams.
+* Create and perform presentations that communicate design intent to both internal and external teams, and justify design value and advocate for users’ needs.
+* Collaborate with UX researchers, designers, marketing, developers and stakeholders to produce high quality digital products
+* Create and share product development content in the software industry.

+## Requirements

+* At least 5 years of experience leading digital products to successful outcomes.
+* Fluent in written and spoken English.
+* Experience working with startups.
+* Experience with Human Centered Design, Design Thinking and Design Sprint Methodology.
+* Samples of Live digital products.
+* Experience using Sketch, Invision and Zeplin or similar tools.
+* Experience with Multidisciplinary collaboration (Engineers, designers, stakeholders, product managers)
+* Proactive and Leadership skills.
+* Strong User Interface Design skills.
+* Experience defining, planning and measuring projects.
+* Indispensable: move to Hermosillo.
+* Availability to travel outside México.

 ## Credit